Why We Should Talk About The Operation Carwash Messages

 Voicemail hacks are old hat.
 News of the World, a now-defunct British tabloid, infamously used these back in 2005.
 The basic principle is shockingly simple.
 An attacker dials your wireless number or spoofs it, correctly guesses your PIN code, and gains access to your voicemails.

-We don’t know how this happened – whether the attackers guessed Moro’s PIN, had access to insider information, stole his wallet – the opportunities for a potential data protection breach are endless.
+We don’t know how this happened – whether the attackers guessed Moro’s PIN, had access to insider information, stole his wallet – the opportunities for potential data protection and privacy breach are endless.

 What we do know is that most of us have lousy PIN code habits.
 We use easy to remember combinations like “123456” or publicly available information like our birthdays or anniversary.
 When we choose strong PINs, we write them down on sticky notes and carry them in our wallets—prime targets for pickpockets—or we change them to something that we can actually remember.
 When we don’t take data encryption seriously, we make ourselves easy targets.